Dental Implants to Treat Congenital Missing Teeth

 Problems Caused by Congenital Missing Teeth

 For one, missing teeth can make you feel self-conscious about the overall appearance of your smile.
 Missing teeth can cause some serious spacing issues, particularly when the condition is congenital.
+Alignment issues are also compounded with the dental arch being altered.

 In addition to these cosmetic issues, missing teeth can also lead to significant problems with your overall dental health and wellness.
 Your teeth may not be optimal for biting and chewing since certain teeth have specific tasks to perform.
 This can lead to dental pain as well as tooth damage over time.
 In addition, significant gaps between teeth mean that bone loss and gum recession are more likely.
+Tilted teeth can also occur.

 There are varying degree of congenital tooth loss.
 Let's look at each breifly.